Cancer - lung - non-small cell; Non-small cell lung cancer; NSCLC; Adenocarcinoma - lung; Squamous cell carcinoma - lung; Large cell carcinoma - lung

 Immunotherapy is the newer kind of treatment that can be given by itself or with chemotherapy.

 Targeted therapy may be used to treat NSCLC.
-Targeted therapy uses drugs zero in on specific targets (molecules) in or on cancer cells.
+Targeted therapy uses drugs to zero in on specific targets (molecules) in or on cancer cells.
 These targets play a role in how cancer cells grow and survive.
 Using these targets, the drug disables the cancer cells so they cannot spread.

 Radiation therapy can be used with chemotherapy if surgery is not possible.
 Radiation therapy uses powerful x-rays or other forms of radiation to kill cancer cells.
 Radiation may be used to: